 - Students 17+, Military, & Seniors $180

-What’s included for the price: Breakfast (Snack), Box Lunch, Snorkle Gear, Entrance Fee & 45 minute tour of park.
+What’s included for the price: Breakfast (Snack), Box Lunch, Snorkle Gear, Entrance Fee & 45-minute tour of the park.

 The entrance fee for Dry Tortugas National Park is $15.00 per person and is good for 7 consecutive days.
 Any person under 16 years of age is exempt from paying an entrance fee.
 These fees are covered if you take the Yankee Freedom.

 Kids can learn all about butterflies at the learning center.
-It begins with a video and then a walk through that shows the migratory pattern of Monarch butterflies.
+It begins with a video and then a walk-through showing Monarch butterflies’ migratory pattern.

-During your your time in the conservatory, you will be able to experience a number of tropical flowering plants, 20 colorful exotic birds, and nearly 60 butterfly species from around the world.
+During your time in the conservatory, you will experience a number of tropical flowering plants, 20 colorful exotic birds, and nearly 60 butterfly species from around the world.

 Hours 9:00 AM to 5:00 PM

-Take advantage of something you can do for free while in Key West, venture to the Southernmost Point.
-This is just 2 minute walk from the Key West Butterfly and Nature Conservatory & is also on the Trolly Tour.
+Take advantage of something you can do for free while in Key West, and venture to the Southernmost Point.
+This is just 2 minute’s walk from the Key West Butterfly and Nature Conservatory & is also on the Trolly Tour.

 If you are looking for a great play area for little kids (who need to let some energy out), check out Astro City Park.
 It happens to be right next to Higgs Beach so why not just make a beach day out of it?

-While Higgs beach is not as popular as Smather’s it is sandy (imported from the Caribbean), it just fine to take the family!
+While Higgs Beach is not as popular as Smather’s it is sandy (imported from the Caribbean), and it is just fine to take the family!
 There are chair rentals and even free Wifi.

-If you really want to be on the water, consider the Watersports Partyboat.
+If you really want to be on the water, consider the 6-hour Watersports Adventure Tour.

-This is a really popular activity for families going to Key West with older kids & teens.
+This is a popular activity for families going to Key West with kids over 6 years old & teens.